-In the midst of an undiagnosed bipolar episode, eighteen-year-old mother Ursula commits an irrevocable crime, causing social services to intervene and take her infant away.
+In the midst of an undiagnosed bipolar episode, eighteen-year-old mother Raya commits an irrevocable crime, causing social services to intervene and take her infant away.
 She finds herself in jail, alone and childless, yearning for nothing more than a sweet connection with her baby daughter.
-Found unfit to stand trial, Ursula winds up on a locked psychiatric ward.
+Found unfit to stand trial, Raya winds up in a locked psychiatric ward.
 There she must grapple with her own conscience over what she has done, the knowledge that she can never regain the lost years with her daughter, and the unpredictable nature of her illness.
-Not fully seen or heard by dozens of therapists, Ursula slips through the cracks as her illness spirals out of control.
+With no reason to get better, days soon stretch into years.

-When one of the women comes to visit her on the ward, Ursula inadvertently discovers something that causes her breath to catch in her throat: the woman has the same identifying mark on her that distinguished Ursula's baby from the others, years ago.
+When one of the women comes to visit her on the ward, Raya inadvertently discovers something that causes her breath to catch in her throat: the woman has the same birthmark that distinguished Raya's baby from the others years ago.
 Could it be her daughter after all this time?
 And if it is, how can she ever hope to face her with the truth?